your ultimate smoke detectors GUIDE

 What is more important are the following:

-- Photoelectric smoke alarms respond many times faster to fire in its early, smouldering stage (before it breaks into flame) than that of ionization smoke alarm.
+- Photoelectric smoke detectors respond many times faster to fire in its early, smouldering stage (before it breaks into flame) than that of ionization smoke detector.

-- Ionization smoke alarms respond slightly faster to fast flaming fires than photoelectric smoke alarm.
+- Ionization smoke detectors respond slightly faster to fast flaming fires than photoelectric smoke detector.

 - With the exception of kitchen where grease/oil fires are a possibility, most residential fires started from smouldering fires.
 Think overloaded power supplies, cigarettes on sofa, overcharged electronics etc where you will see dense smoke being produced before breaking into flames.